samthebest/dump/BasicSecurity.md

  - If you need to invent a password use the same process as described in 1.1.1
  - Keep every password different
+ - Setup Multi-factor authentication (see section 2)
+ - See section 8

 ##### Storage

 To store these passwords (since it is hard to remember so many) try to invent a reminder system and store the reminders in emails sent to yourself from yourself.
 For example you could store the first letters of each of the words along with the numbers.
-E.g. `57,gianT,potatoeS,leakeD,14,lanternS,happilY` would become `57gpl14lh`
+E.g. `57,gianT,potatoeS,leakeD,14,lanternS,happilY` would become `57gpl14lh`.

+Other approaches could be to write down on paper the passwords (see section 1.1.2) but this can be quite inconvenient for passwords used regularly.

 #### 1.2.2 Websites/Tools That do NOT Manage Anything of Value